Senior Lecturer and ESPRC Early Career Fellow

 did my PhD at Melbourne University supervised by Steven Bird and

-Miles Osborne on developing novel
+Miles Osborne on

-approximate inference algorithms for Conditional Random Fields (CRFs) to enable
+inference for Conditional Random Fields (CRFs)

-their application to various NLP tasks.
+and their application to several NLP tasks.

-Please visit Reducing Annotation Effort for Quality Estimation via Active Learning
+Reducing Annotation Effort for Quality Estimation via Active Learning

 Daniel Beck, Lucia Specia and Trevor Cohn